anderaus/anderaus.github.io/_posts/2017-11-26-upgrade-azure-functions-to-net-core.md

 ![Select net standard version](/images/CoreSelector.PNG){: .align-center}

+### Set runtime version

+If you already have a deployed version of the Azure function before the upgrade, you probably have to adjust the `FUNCTIONS_EXTENSION_VERSION` app settings value.
+Set it to `beta` to be able to use the .NET Core 2.0 runtime, as described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions).

 ### Side note

 .NET Standard does not support the `System.Configuration.ConfigurationManager` namespace, so any use of the ConfigurationManager needs to